Center for Behavior Analysis Policies

 - It is not possible to post grades earlier than the end of the semester in which the course ended.
 We understand that students are anxious to sit for the certification exam upon completion.
 Please be aware of your cohorts’ dates and plan for your final grades to post at the end of the semester in which your last course ended.

-- Be sure to refer to your cohort’s schedule and be aware of the BACB’s Application Deadlines, as well as the UWF Academic Calendar for 2015-2016 to determine when you will be able to sit for the exam.
+- Be sure to refer to your cohort’s schedule and be aware of the BACB’s Application Deadlines, as well as the UWF Academic Calendar to determine when you will be able to sit for the exam.

 - A passing grade is a “B” or higher.